 What a PPP Is

 Public-private partnerships, often referred to as PPPs or P3s, bring public and private entities together to complete projects that might not otherwise come to fruition.
-These partnerships and projects are gaining popularity as governments and other public parties scramble to deal with their need for innovation, technology, and improve infrastructure, with often inadequate budgets.
+These partnerships and projects are gaining popularity as governments and other public parties scramble to deal with their need for innovation, technology, and improved infrastructure, with often inadequate budgets.
 Private entities offer much of the financing, while shouldering risk and responsibilities.

 Projects are more likely to come in on time and within budget because private companies cannot pass along the cost of schedule overruns and budget issues as readily as the public sector.
 At the same time, private organizations benefit from long-term profits instead of putting in the same level of effort and resources for a one-off project.